rforoperations2019/Sylabuss/README.md

 The final course grade will be calculated using the following categories:

 *	Assessment	Percentage of Final Grade
-  *	HW 1: Building a basic UI	10%
+  *	HW 1: Building a basic UI	15%
-  *	HW 2: Filtering a Plot	10%
-  *	Project 1: Create a Dashboard	30%
+  *	Project 1: Create a Dashboard	35%
-  *	HW 3: API Calls	10%
-  *	HW 4: Leaflet Map	10%
+  *	HW 2: Leaflet Maps	15%
-  *	Project 2: Interactive Map	30%
+  *	Project 2: Interactive Map	35%

 All assignments will be turned in by providing a link to the student’s GitHub repository of their work.
 This will allow the instructor to view how the student’s code evolved over time, for some Homework Assignments only a few commits may be necessary, but it is anticipated that the projects students complete will require numerous commits.
 The number of commits will not impact a student’s overall grade.
 Once you are done you should email the url of your github repo to gla@andrew.cmu.edu.